We live in an increasingly litigious society.

 - Wear The Leash

 If you fall off your board the first thing you will want to do is retrieve your paddle (but it’s always best to try to hold on to it!).
-In order not to get separated from your board, ALWAYS WEAR THE LEASH ROUND YOUR LOWER LEG.
+In order not to get separated from your board, WEAR A LEASH!

 - When to Stand Up